cosinekitty/astronomy/source/js/README.md

 <a name="Observer"></a>

 ## Observer
-Represents the geographic location of an observer on the surface of the Earth.

 **Kind**: global class
+**Brief**: Represents the geographic location of an observer on the surface of the Earth.
 **Properties**

 | Name | Type | Description |